Tamaulipasaurus

-Tamaulipasaurus is an extinct genus of lepidosauromorph reptile from the Early Jurassic of Mexico.
+Tamaulipasaurus (meaning "Tamaulipas lizard") is an extinct genus of lepidosauromorph reptile from the Early Jurassic of Mexico.
 It contains a single species, Tamaulipasaurus morenoi, which is based on skull material found at Huizachal Canyon, a productive fossil site in the La Boca Formation.
 Tamaulipasaurus had an unusual condensed skull similar to that of amphisbaenians, a modern group of burrowing squamates.
 It also possessed a variety of plesiomorphic ("primitive") skull features indicating that it was not a true squamate.
 Nevertheless, other traits do support a position close to squamates, within the broader reptile group Lepidosauromorpha.